Makati City

 Weather

-Makati City experiences a tropical climate with high temperatures ranging from 25°C to 33°C throughout the year.
-The city’s rainy season typically occurs from June to November, with occasional typhoons.
-Humidity levels are generally high, averaging around 70-80%.
-Air quality can vary but may be affected by urban pollution.
+Makati City experiences a tropical climate with high temperatures averaging around 30-33°C (86-91°F) throughout the year.
+The city sees a significant amount of rainfall from June to October due to the southwest monsoon, with occasional typhoons.
+Humidity levels are typically high, ranging from 70% to 90%.
+Air quality in Makati can vary, influenced by traffic congestion and industrial activities.

 Language